-If you don’t think a password hash is just as good as getting a plaintext password (99% of the time), then you should to read this.
+If you don’t think a password hash is just as good as getting a plaintext password (99% of the time), then you should read this.

 Several of my clients in the past have downplayed my findings related to the discovery of password hashes, even after I cracked them.
-This article, like many of my articles, is taken from communication I’ve had with them on the topic.
+This article, like many of my articles, is taken from the communication I’ve had with them on the topic.

-Hopefully this level of detail is beneficial to you and emphasizes why typical password hashes are not much more secure than plaintext passwords.
+Hopefully, this level of detail is beneficial to you and emphasizes why typical password hashes are not much more secure than plaintext passwords.